Jump To:

 Kulsum Tasnif

-After completing her graduate studies in Art and Design at NC State in 2021, Kulsum founded Artist Ummah—a non-profit organization that celebrates creativity, identity, and community.
-"Ummah," meaning "community" in Arabic, embodies her mission to empower artists and bring vibrant, diverse expressions of creativity to the forefront.
+After completing graduate studies in art and design at NC State University, Kulsum founded Artist Ummah, a non-profit organization celebrating creativity, identity, and community.
+“Ummah,” which means community in Arabic, embodies her mission to empower artists and bring vibrant, diverse expressions of creativity to the forefront.
+In 2023, Kulsum worked with Raleigh Arts’ Raleigh Stories project to create Backpacking Method, a multimedia, interactive public art project about the Method community.